 Does HighGround have a spending/distribution policy?

-Yes, for the HighGround Endowment Fund.
+Yes, for the Capstone, Keystone and Cornerstone Endowment Funds.

 HighGround does not follow a specific rule or formula for determining the level of annual cash distributions.
-Instead, a variety of quantitative and qualitative analysis is performed in setting the Fund’s distributions.
-The information includes, but is not limited to: past investment performance, trends in capital market returns, historic, current and projected net asset values (NAV), historical and forecasted average payout rates, current and forecasted economic conditions, the outlook for inflation, and the fiscal environment of the Fund’s investors.
+Instead, a variety of quantitative and qualitative analysis is performed in setting each Fund’s distributions.
+The information includes, but is not limited to: past investment performance, trends in capital market returns, historic, current and projected net asset values (NAV), historical and forecasted average payout rates, current and forecasted economic conditions, the outlook for inflation, and the fiscal environment of each Fund’s investors.

-HighGround Advisors formally reviews and sets the Fund’s distribution amount annually and more frequently if circumstances require.
+HighGround Advisors formally reviews and sets each Fund’s distribution amount annually and more frequently if circumstances require.
 Fund distributions may be drawn from ordinary income (i.e., dividends and interest), capital appreciation or Fund corpus, in compliance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA).

 How do you open an account?